eilara/cygwinWrapper/README.md

 You need to handle:

-    - quoting and escaping, DOS issue are particularly interesting
+    - quoting and escaping, DOS issues are particularly interesting
     - path translation, from DOS paths using cygpath utility
     - biolerplate for calling shell, etc.